versis/sf/README.md

 2. Obtain API keys for each provider.
 3. Set the required environment variables as shown in the `.env.example` file, but in a new file called `.env`.
 4. `pnpm install` to install the required Node dependencies.
-5. `virtualenv venv` to create a virtual environment.
+5. `uv venv` to create a virtual environment using uv (ensure uv is installed: `curl -LsSf https://astral.sh/uv/install.sh | sh` or `pip install uv`).
-6. `source venv/bin/activate` to activate the virtual environment.
+6. `source .venv/bin/activate` to activate the virtual environment (on Windows: `.venv\Scripts\activate`).
-7. `pip install -r requirements.txt` to install the required Python dependencies.
+7. `uv pip install -r requirements.txt` to install the required Python dependencies using uv.
 8. `pnpm dev` to launch the development server.

 ## Learn More